TotallyInformation/awesome-to-me/windows-apps.md

 # Awesome List of Windows Applications
-This is a list of Windows applications already use or think that I might find useful in the future or that I find awesome for some other reason.
+This is a list of Windows applications that I already use or think that I might find useful in the future or that I find awesome for some other reason.
 That's not to say that you would find them useful or even usable, this is only my opinion not a professional recommendation.
 All of these applications work on Windows 10.